 - A summary of public comments received on the transition plan and any revisions made to the plan in response to public comment

 Texas submitted an initial STP to CMS in 2014 and has updated the plan based on responses from CMS.
 HHSC received initial approval of its STP in December 2022.
-HHSC submitted the most recent version of the STP to CMS for final approval in March 2023.
-The most recent version of the STP and past STPs are available at the links below.
+HHSC submitted the most recent version of the STP to CMS for final approval in July 2023.
+CMS granted final approval of the STP on July 20, 2023.
+The approved version of the STP and information on how to obtain past STPs is below.

 - Appendix A. Systemic Internal Policy Assessment (PDF)

 - Appendix C. Fee-for-Service External Assessment Methodology (PDF)